nate-droid/qflow/README.md

 - **Compiler**: Convert OpenQASM or QFlow DSL files into Kubernetes CRDs for use with the operator.
 - **Quantum Circuit Born Machines (QCBM)**: Initial support for running QCBM experiments.

+## Status

+Now that the first "shadow" of the project is starting to take shape, I've begun some refactoring to simplify things a bit.
+I've hacked out the previous "ui" directory, and am using a the directory `wasm-ui/` to start fresh with a more modern approach to the frontend.
+The goal is to use React and a WASM implementation of the simulator to allow users to run experiments directly in the browser.

+I am also overhauling the "QCL" language to be more standalone so that we don't get too many tightly coupled types.
+This is being worked on in a separate repo.
+Once it stabilizes, I will look into either pulling it in here directly, or publish it as a complete standalone crate that can be used in other projects.
+(It depends on how "general purpose" I want to try and make it)

 ## Project Structure

 This repo is a Rust Workspace containing several components that work together to provide a complete quantum dataflow solution: